fastforwardlabs/mdffreport12/src/02-background.md

 ![Exemplary data in certain applications can be difficult to obtain](figures/ill-19.png)

 Such situations may require the determination of both abnormal classes as well as novel classes, for which little to no labeled data is available.
-One way to address this is to use some variant of a supervised or semi-supervised classification approach.
+In cases like these, a semi-supervised classification approach that enables detection of both known and previously unseen anomalies is an ideal solution.

 ### Evaluating Models: Accuracy is not Enough